 Divorce doesn’t have to destroy.
 More and more couples today feel that ending a marriage need not involve causing damage to each other or their children.
-They are choosing Collaborative divorce to reach a respectful settlement, without going to court or perpetuating the animosity that often characterizes divorce.
+These couples are choosing the Collaborative process to reach a respectful settlement, without going to court or perpetuating the animosity that often characterizes divorce.

 The Family Law group of Feldesman Tucker believes that Collaborative Law (also known as Collaborative divorce and Collaborative Practice) offers spouses and their children a constructive way of moving forward following separation and divorce.
-Our lawyers are highly trained in the Collaborative model and have developed strong working relationships with the attorneys and other professionals who also offer the Collaborative process to their clients.
+Our lawyers are highly skilled in the Collaborative model and have developed strong working relationships with the attorneys and other professionals who also offer the Collaborative divorce process to their clients.
 The combination of commitment and skill enables us to help families move forward in a positive way.

-Collaborative divorce can offer a clear advantage to clients who have future-oriented goals or who place a high value on relationships.
+Collaborative divorce offers a clear advantage to couples who are focused on the future and place a high value on relationships.
 It is an ideal choice for spouses who:

-- Spouses who want to maintain or even improve co-parenting with the other spouse.
+- Want to maintain or even improve co-parenting with the other spouse

-- Clients who want to look back on their divorce and feel they conducted themselves with integrity, fairness and respect.
+- Want to look back on their divorce and feel they conducted themselves with integrity, fairness, and respect

-Clients who choose the Collaborative approach can select from five Collaborative-trained attorneys in Feldesman Tucker’s Washington, DC Family Law group.
-We offer a depth of experience and a range of hourly rates to meet each client’s unique needs.
-All Collaborative attorneys at Feldesman Tucker have made honing their skills a priority.
-We’ve obtained advanced training in Collaborative Practice and continually seek new tools and educational opportunities to increase our excellence.
-In addition, we are helping to raise the standard of Collaborative Practice through our leadership and educational work within the community of Collaborative professionals in the D.C. metropolitan area.
+All of the Collaborative attorneys at Feldesman Tucker have obtained extensive training in Collaborative Practice far beyond the basics, and continually seek new tools and educational opportunities to increase our effectiveness.
+In addition, we are raising the standard of Collaborative Practice through our leadership and educational work within the community of Collaborative professionals in the D.C. metropolitan area.

 Collaborating on Your Vision